 IRWD maintains a 24-hour emergency response staff to respond to various utility outages and emergency maintenance requirements.
-Because of the availability of 24-hour emergency response staff and the presence of a dam keeper on site, the response to an emergency incident during periods of darkness should not be significantly longer than during periods of daylight.
+Because of the availability of 24-hour emergency response staff, the response to an emergency incident during periods of darkness should not be significantly longer than during periods of daylight.
 Notification times would be within 60 minutes, the same as during daylight hours.
 Phone numbers in the notification charts are 24-hour contact numbers, so notification procedures during periods of darkness are the same as on weekdays.